-Goal Statement 1: MCDA will identify the gaps in current transportation services by conducting focus groups and reviewing secondary research.
-By December 31, 2019, MCDA will evaluate the responses gathered and create a report detailing current gaps in service.
+Goal Statement 1: MCDA will identify gaps in current transportation services by conducting focus groups and reviewing secondary research.
+By 2019, MCDA will evaluate the responses gathered and create a report detailing current gaps in service.

-The PPC attended a Combined Community Services Board meeting in September that focused on transportation challenges for older adults and people with disabilities and raised the need to focus on coordinated transportation with the Aging and Disability Resource Center Board, and the Advocacy Committee of the Commission on Aging.
-MCDA has begun a review of literature regarding transportation coordination and mobility navigation.
+MCDA has collaborated with the Combined Community Services Board on transportation challenges for older adults and people with disabilities and raised the need to focus on coordinated transportation with the Aging and Disability Resource Center Board and the Commission on Aging.
+MCDA has begun a review of literature regarding transportation coordination and mobility navigation and completed a follow-up report for the Transit 4 All grant activities.
 MCDA staff have been working together to identify gaps in persons served and to develop a more streamlined process to refer callers seeking transportation services to the appropriate resources.
 A detailed report on the issue of transportation gaps has not been produced, but this goal will be moved to 2020.

-Goal Statement 2: Using the report from Goal #1, MCDA will work to address the gaps in transportation services by exploring innovative transportation models and ways to maximize the funding that is currently available in Milwaukee County.
+Goal Statement 2: Using the Goal 1 report, MCDA will address the gaps in transportation services by exploring innovative transportation models and ways to maximize the funding that is currently available in Milwaukee County.
 MCDA will draft and post a Request for Information (RFI) about transportation services for older adults.
 MCDA will review all RFI responses for viable solutions to the identified gaps in Goal #1.
-By December 31, 2020, MCDA will create a report summarizing possible solutions for current transportation gaps.
+By 2020, MCDA will create a report summarizing possible solutions for current transportation gaps.